ericdjiang/robosub-ros/src/data_pub/scripts/README.md

 ## Physical Devices

-In the transition to the new computer for the robot, certain physical devices need to be checked before running code.
+In the transition from the old computer (`NUC`) to the new computer (`Jetson`), certain physical devices need to be checked before running code.

 First you want to make sure that both the IMU and (ADAPTER) are plugged into the robot *before* booting it up.